asyncapi/bindings/anypointmq/README.md

 - `keepAlive`: SO_KEEPALIVE behavior on open sockets, which automatically checks open socket connections that are unused for long periods, and closes them if the connection becomes unavailable.
 This is a property on the socket itself and is used by a server socket to control whether connections to the server are kept alive before they are recycled.
 - `connectionTimeout`: Number of milliseconds to wait until an outbound connection to a remote server is successfully created, before failing with a timeout.

-Additional fields are permitted but ignored.
+Additional fields MAY be present but are ignored if the server binding object is interpreted according to this version of the bindings specification.

 ### Examples